Interior Eigensolver for Sparse Hermitian Definite Matrices Based on Zolotarev's Functions: Introduction

 with $\alpha \in ( a_-, a_+ )$ and $\beta \in ( b_-, b_+ )$ such that

 In the above construction, the variables $\alpha$, $\beta$, $\gamma$, $\ell_1$, and $\ell_2$ are all determined by $a_-$, $a_+$, $b_-$, and $b_+$.

 The novelty of the proposed rational filter in \eqref{eq:Rab} is to construct a high-order rational function for an arbitrary interval via the composition of two Zolotarev's functions and a M\"obius transformation.
 This new construction can significantly improve the approximation accuracy for a rectangular function approximation even if $r$ is small, as compared to other methods via a single Zolotarev's functions in \cite{Guttel2015}.
-Similar composition ideas have been applied to the signum function approximation (e.g., polar decomposition of matrices \cite{Nakatsukasa2010}, full diagonalization of matrices \cite{Nakatsukasa2016}, and the density matrix purification \cite{Mazziotti2003, Niklasson2002, Palser1998}), and the square root function approximation for accelerating Heron’s iteration \cite{Braess1984, Ninomiya1970}.
+Similar composition ideas have been applied to the signum function approximation (e.g., polar decomposition of matrices \cite{Nakatsukasa2010}, full diagonalization of matrices \cite{Nakatsukasa2016}, and the density matrix purification \cite{Mazziotti2003, Niklasson2002, Palser1998}), and the square root function approximation for accelerating Heron?s iteration \cite{Braess1984, Ninomiya1970}.
 After the completion of the investigation described in this paper the authors became aware of a work \cite{Guttel2015} that addresses a similar question about the optimal rational filter via Zolotarev's functions.
-The main difference is that: 1) we propose to construct high-order rational functions via function compositions, while \cite{Guttel2015} directly constructs the rational function without compositions; 2) the optimal rational filter in \cite{Guttel2015} is among a smaller rational function class as we shall see later in Figure \ref{fig:proof}.
+The main difference is that: we propose to construct high-order rational functions via function compositions, while \cite{Guttel2015} directly constructs the rational function without compositions.
+Function composition can reduce the number of direct matrix factorizations needed in the computation and hence would reduce the computational time.
+This idea has not been explored yet for computing interior eigenpairs and is the main contribution of our paper.

 An immediate challenge arises from applying the composition of functions $R_{ab}(B^{-1}A)$ in \eqref{eq:Rab} to given vectors when $A$ and $B$ are sparse matrices.
 Directly computing $R_{ab}(B^{-1}A)$ will destroy the sparsity of $A$ and $B$ since $R_{ab}(B^{-1}A)$ is dense.
 Fortunately, the function composition structure in \eqref{eq:Rab} admits a hybrid fast algorithm for the matrix-vector multiplication (matvec) $R_{ab}(B^{-1}A)V$, where $A$ and $B$ are sparse Hermitian matrices of size $N$ with $O(N)$ nonzero entries, $B$ is positive definite, and $V$ is a tall skinny matrix of size $N$ by $O(1)$.
 We apply the multifrontal method~\cite{Duff1983,Liu1992} to solve the sparse linear systems involved in $\hZ_{2r}( T( B^{-1} A ); \ell_1 )V$.
 The multifrontal method consists of two parts: the factorization of sparse matrices and the application of the factorization.
 Once sparse factors have been constructed, evaluating $\hZ_{2r}( T( B^{-1} A ); \ell_1 )V$ is efficient; in this sense, the multifrontal method converts the dense matrix $\hZ_{2r}( T( B^{-1} A ); \ell_1 )$ into an operator with a fast application.
 Since the Zolotarev's function well approximates the signum function, the matrix $\hZ_{2r}( T( B^{-1} A ); \ell_1 )$ has a condition number close to $1$.
 Therefore, the computation $Z_{2r}( \hZ_{2r}(T( B^{-1} A ); \ell_1 ); \ell_2 ) V$ can be carried out efficiently by the GMRES iterative method.
 As we shall see later, by the shift-invariant property of Krylov subspace, the computational time can be further reduced in the GMRES.